pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

 programmer explicitly has to deal with the potential non-existence of a value, and in that they are wrappers, meaning they can nest.
-I haven't been tempted enough to create such a type in `FunctionalPerl` yet, If I do it will probably be called `FP::Maybe`.
+I haven't been tempted enough to create such a type in `FunctionalPerl` yet, if I do it will probably be called `FP::Maybe`.
 For now, the [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation) will have to suffice (and given existing Perl code there will always be a need to deal with such cases, which is why the need for that